 - Learn to use social media.
 As your kid can easily befriend an online predator or trafficker, consider monitoring your child’s social media activity.
-The app, noted earlier, can help you.
+The app, as noted earlier, can help you.

 - Don’t judge your kids for their decisions, and tell them more about your personal life experience.
 Recollect cases when you needed help and offer it to your children.

 A Life of a Child Is Worth Your Efforts

 Overcoming the consequences of sexual abuse doesn’t happen quickly, as kids are incredibly fragile.
 It’s traumatic and heartbreaking to realize oneself as a victim of exploitation.
 So, every parent needs to be aware of trafficking and consider preventing a kid from getting into trouble.

 If you’re not sure that your child is safe, both online and offline, find some time to know more about their lives, interests, and surroundings.
 Do what it takes: spend more time together, monitor their online activity, or even move locations.